Love is in the air. Can you feel it?

 5. If you find that romantic relationships are common in your organization or industry, and you are not against them, consider hosting a training session on navigating romantic relationships in the workplace.
 Professional trainers can cover topics like appropriate workplace behavior, disclosure about the relationship, personal issues in the workplace, and public displays of affection.

-Whether you like it or not, romance in the workplace will occur on occasion.
+Whether you like it or not, office romances will occur on occasion in the workplace.
 Be prepared to address it through your organization’s policies and training efforts.
-Consult your human resources department with any questions concerning office romance or sexual harassment.
+Consult your human resources department with any questions concerning office romances or sexual harassment.
 If you do not have an HR professional on staff, Tandem HR would love to help you.

 Tandem HR is a certified Professional Employer Organization (CPEO) providing hundreds of businesses with high-touch and custom HR solutions.
 We provide payroll, benefits, risk management, employee relations and much more.
 Visit TandemHR.com or call 630.928.0510 for more information.